Rogue forest visitor David Lesh faces charges for Hanging Lake, Keystone incidents

 On the same day that David Lesh officially settled one case involving illegal snowmobiling on Independence Pass, he was cited for allegedly illegally swimming in Hanging Lake and snowmobiling in a Keystone ski area terrain park.

-A six-count information was filed in U.S. District Court in Grand Junction Tuesday against Lesh, 34, a part-time Colorado resident and owner of a outdoor clothing company.
+A six-count indictment was filed in U.S. District Court in Grand Junction on Tuesday against Lesh, 34, a part-time Colorado resident and owner of an outdoor clothing company.

 One count alleged Lesh operated a snowmobile off a designated route on U.S. Forest Service land at Keystone on April 24.